BloomBooks/BloomReader-Lite/packages/mobile/README.md

 -   Otherwise, just doing `yarn start` from your dev machine is sufficient to deliver simpler changes like Typescript code changes or adding a new JS-only module.
 -   Precondition: If not already logged in, run `yarn expo login`
 -   Android:
-    -   Run `yarn eas build --profile development --platform android`
+    -   Run `yarn npx eas-cli build --profile development --platform android`
 -   iOS
-    -   Run `yarn eas build --profile development --platform ios`
+    -   Run `yarn npx eas-cli build --profile development --platform ios`
     -   You can probably get by without an Apple Developer account if nothing needs to change.
 When it prompts you if you want to login, you can select "no".
 Assuming no new iOS devices have been registered to be allowed to use the internal distribution build, then the next question will be "All your registered devices are present in the Provisioning Profile.
 Would you like to reuse the profile?"
 You can select "yes" for that.
 If not, you most likely want to add the newly registered devices to the provisioning profile.
 Follow the prompts for that.
 -   You can also substitute "--platform all" to build both at once.
 (FYI, this will be billed as 2 builds, not 1)
 -   Further Reading: https://docs.expo.dev/development/create-development-builds/